Setting Up Your On-Site Printer to Connect to PheedLoop Servers

 - Flip over your printer and you will notice a sticker as shown, and take note of your printer's "Serial No." (in this case, "40J180200143")

 Visit Experiences > On-Site > Badge Settings and paste this serial number into the "Zebra Printer Serial Numbers" field.
-If you have multiple printers, separate the serial numbers with a comma character.

 As long as your printer is connected to the internet and your have performed the "Configuring Your Printer" step correctly, your printer is now connected and ready to use.
 Ensure the printer is not paused (you will see a message on the printer's screen if it) and ensure you have media to print on inside the printer to start printing!